-Kashmiris are resisting government ‘through satyagraha’, claims fact-finding report
+Kashmiris are resisting government ‘through satyagraha’, says fact-finding report

 Advocate Nitya Ramakrishnan and sociologist Nandini Sundar prepared the document on the basis of their visit to the Valley from October 5 to 9.